Please Do Question Your Remodeling Contractor

 - Who will be assigned as project supervisor for the job?

 - Who will be working on the project?
 Are they employees or subcontractors or both?

 - Does your company carry workers compensation and liability insurance?
-(Always verify this information by calling the insurance agency.
+Always verify this information by calling the insurance agency.
 A copy of an insurance certificate does not let you know if the policy is still current.
-Even if the certificate has an expiration date, you cannot tell if the insurance has been canceled by either party.)

 - Do you have the proper licensing?
 If licensing is required, ask if the contractor is licensed and call to verify compliance with the law.
 Not all jurisdictions offer or require licensing.
 Check with your local or state government agencies.

 - How many projects like mine have you completed in the past year?
 May I have a list of references from those projects?

 - What percentage of your business is repeat or referral business?

 - Are you a member of a national trade association such as NARI?
 Have you or your employees been certified in remodeling or had any special training or education, such as earning a Certified Remodeler (CR), Certified Remodeler Specialist (CRS) or Certified Lead Carpenter (CLC) or Certified Kitchen & Bath Remodeler (CKBR) designation?